noefp/easy_gdb/README.md

 Here, for example you can include statistics of your genome assembly, news and events page or anything you like.

+###### Tables

+In the `custom_pages` directory we can find an example of a custom page to visualize tab delimited files as formatted tables.
+The file `table_menu.php` provides the code to list all the files in the folder `custom_pages/tables`, and the file `table_to_page.php` is a template to format the file passed in the URL using the variable `table_name`.
+The variable `link_field` passed in the URL defines which column contains an unique id that can be used to link to the page `row_data.php`, which is a template to show the data contained in the row of the table where the linked id belongs to.

 ####  Customize JBrowse